|Photos I took at various fan conventions and cosplay events.|

 Summary: Finally attending either a West Coast con or Japan Expo.

 - Costume-Con: The original costume-focused convention.
 Attended by mostly veterans of the trade, the 32nd edition of this traveling con stops in Toronto in 2014!
 Most costumes are historical, literary, sci-fi, fantasy and steampunk, but we can also see some anime, comics, horror and gaming.
-Will attend the 2014 edition.
+Attended the 2014 edition!

 - AnimeNEXT: A con not too far, at a decent cost.

-- Youmacon: A major convention along the Quebec-Windsor Corridor, on the American end of the Corridor.
+- Youmacon: A major convention along the Quebec-Detroit Corridor, on the American end of the Corridor.

 - Dragon*Con: Need I say more?
 8D